 Our headquarters is located in Southfield, Michigan, in an office building we purchased in 1993, which includes approximately 136,000 square feet of space.
-Additionally, in August 2018, we purchased a second office building in Southfield, which includes approximately 297,000 square feet of space that will be used to consolidate operations from our current Southfield leased locations and accommodate future growth.
+Additionally, in August 2018, we purchased a second office building in Southfield, which includes approximately 297,000 square feet of space, that was used to consolidate operations from our current and previous Southfield leased locations and that we intend to use to accommodate future growth.
 We have a mortgage loan from a commercial bank that is secured by a first mortgage lien on the second office property.

-We lease approximately 85,000 square feet of office space in Southfield and approximately 31,000 square feet of office space in Henderson, Nevada.
-The multiple leases for the Southfield space expire in April 2019 and July 2021.
+We lease approximately 54,000 square feet of office space in Southfield and approximately 31,000 square feet of office space in Henderson, Nevada.
+The lease for the Southfield space expires in July 2021.
 The lease for the Henderson space expires in December 2022.
-We have renewal options on most of our office space leases.
+We have renewal options on both of our office space leases.
 Additionally, there currently is a significant amount of unoccupied office space available for lease in the markets where we operate.